 To recruit participants for my study, I aimed to draw from a cross-section of data, which I pieced together as a narrative bricolage.
 I aimed to include participants who were public secondary teachers with criteria including various geographic locations, types of school, disciplines, and academic levels.
-I employed convenient sampling because I chose teachers who were able to schedule interviews and complete work within the learning management systems of

-Google Classroom and Canvas Catalog.
+I employed convenient sampling because I chose teachers who were able to schedule interviews and complete work within the learning management systems of Google Classroom and Canvas Catalog.
 I continued to recruit teachers and keep track of the data through a spreadsheet, which included the contact, the date I reached out, the medium for how I contacted the teacher, and a description of their response.
-I reached out to 18 contacts and gained consent by filling out a Qualtrics survey from five participants who became the participants in my study.
-These methods helped me stay organized, held me accountable, and maintained authenticity of my data.
+I reached out to 18 contacts and gained consent by getting participants to fill out a Qualtrics survey which narrowed my study to five participants.
+All of these methods helped me stay organized, held me accountable, and maintained authenticity of my data.